SETI/rms-data-projects/metadata/hosts/GO_0xxx/AAREADME.txt

 *_supplemental_index.tab    An index of supplemental information not found in
                             the original index.
-This content has been scraped from the product labels.
+This content has been scraped or derived from the product labels.
 *_supplemental_index.lbl    PDS3 label for the above.

-*_jupiter_summary.tab       Index of viewing geometry for the planet Jupiter,
-                            provided for volumes GO_0016-GO_0023.
-*_jupiter_summary.lbl       PDS3 label for the above.

-*_moon_summary.tab          Index of viewing geometry for the moons of Jupiter,
-                            provided for volumes GO_0016-GO_0023.
-*_moon_summary.lbl          PDS3 label for the above.

 *_ring_summary.tab          Index of viewing geometry for Jupiter's ring system,
                             provided for volumes GO_0016-GO_0023.
 *_ring_summary.lbl          PDS3 label for the above.

-*_body_summary.tab          Index of viewing geometry for targeted bodies and
+*_body_summary.tab          Index of viewing geometry for all relevant planets
-                            incidental Jupiter system bodies during the cruise to Jupiter, provided for volumes GO_0002- GO_0015.
+                            and moons, provided for volumes GO_0002- GO_0023.
 *_body_summary.lbl          PDS3 label for the above.

 *_sky_summary.tab           Index of sky viewing geometry for all volumes.